 Toxicity and health effects

 Picric acid is highly toxic, especially when absorbed through inhalation, ingestion, or skin contact.
-Primary effects include severe irritation of the skin, eyes, and respiratory tract.
-Prolonged exposure can cause liver and kidney damage, as well as yellowing of body tissues due to its accumulation.
+Key effects include severe irritation of the skin, eyes, and respiratory tract.
+Prolonged exposure can lead to liver and kidney damage, as well as yellowing of body tissues due to its accumulation.

-Workers who regularly handle this compound should be particularly vigilant, as even low concentrations can cause allergic skin or respiratory reactions.
+Workers who regularly handle this compound must be especially vigilant, as even low concentrations can cause allergic skin or respiratory reactions.

 Physical risks

-Picric acid is extremely sensitive to shock, friction, and temperature fluctuations.
-Improper handling or improper storage, especially in dry form, can lead to serious explosions.
+Picric acid is extremely sensitive to shock, friction, and temperature variations.
+Improper handling or storage, especially in dry form, can lead to serious explosions.
 In the laboratory, containers should be regularly inspected to ensure they contain sufficient water (30% or more) to minimize the risk of explosion.

 Environmental risks